arantespp/arantespp.com/posts/articles/what-a-business-need.md

 - Market - Business = Unit Economics
 - Problem - Market - Business = Product/Market Fit
 - Problem - Market - Business - Resources - Solution = Company

+## Traction

+Do you have an incredible ability to execute?

+You're gaining momentum and moving along.
+Your product or service has started a strong adoption rate which implies a large market, a valid business model, and sustainable growth.

+Traction is the Product/Market Fit in movement.